robinmiles1/bots/guide/how-to-develop-eve-online-bots.md

 # How to Develop EVE Online Bots

 This is a guide for beginners on how to develop EVE Online bots.
 You don't need prior experience in programming or software development, as I explain the process and tools from the ground up.
-There is a separate guide on how to run EVE Online bots, read that first, as this guide assumes you already know how to load, start, and operate a bot.
+There is a separate guide on how to run EVE Online bots, read that first, as this guide assumes you already know how to load, start, configure, and operate a bot.
 You can find that guide at [./how-to-use-eve-online-bots.md](./how-to-use-eve-online-bots.md).

 This guide goes beyond just running and configuring bots.
 The tools I show here give you the power to automate anything in EVE Online.
 I will also summarize what I learned during bot development projects like the EVE Online mission running and anomaly ratting bots, or the Tribal Wars 2 farmbot.
 The goal is to present the methods and approaches which make the development process efficient and a pleasant experience.